To grind, or not to grind?

 The modern grinder is a fairly sophisticated tool that has evolved over a short period of time from a basic engineering concept first introduced in the early parts of the 20th century.
 The centerless grinder offered a unique perspective that got rid of excessive handling and feeding of herbs into a grinder.
 What really helped was the minimal amount of parts involved that offered more precise control over the process, less binding, and the ability to easily clean and maintain the teeth of the grinding tool.

-This provided an extremely effective way to process plants with a seriously reduced amount of effort involved in processing.
-Although the original centerless grinder was intended for industrial use in pulping and processing cellulose and plant matter, it has been adopted and refined for herb grinding on an individual level and was originally miniaturized for use in apothecaries and pharmacies since it offered a much quicker and efficient way to process plant materials.
-Throughout the 1960s and beyond it was adopted for processing cannabis and has been evolving ever since.
+This provided an extremely effective way to process plants with a seriously reduced amount of effort involved.
+Although the original centerless grinder was intended for industrial use in pulping and processing cellulose and plant matter, it has been adopted and refined for herb grinding on an individual level and was originally miniaturized for use in apothecaries and pharmacies since it offered a much quicker and efficient way to prepare plant materials.
+Throughout the 1960s and beyond it was adopted for cannabis and has been evolving ever since.

 Nowadays, the most common style of grinder is a multi-chambered grinder that utilizes several connected chambers to create an area for both grinding and storing the ground material.
 These multi-chambered grinders have a top grinding space with semi-interlocking teeth that are twisted together to grind your material and feature small machined holes that are just large enough to allow the perfectly ground up material into the chamber below.
 The number and shape of teeth in the grinding chambers vary from brand to brand and most of all grinders manufactured today are either metal (aluminum alloy mostly), plastic, or wood and have at least two interlocking chambers.